What the report must actually contain

 | 11 | Name and address of the competent person | The individual examiner and their employer or firm |

 The defect could become a danger in the future if not remedied within a specified period.
-The report must state the timescale for repair.
-The equipment can continue in use until the deadline, but the repair must be completed and the equipment re-examined before return to service.
+The report must state the remediation deadline.
+Equipment may continue in use until that date, but the repair must be completed and the equipment re-examined before returning to service.

-Observations or minor findings that do not pose an immediate or future risk but should be monitored or noted for future reference.
-No timescale for action is required, but the finding must be recorded.
+Minor findings that do not pose an immediate or future risk but should be monitored.
+No timescale for action is required, but the finding must be recorded in the examination report.

-No. Schedule 1 requires a written report — but "written" includes electronic format.
-A digitally generated PDF report, a record in a compliant digital system, or even a structured email confirmation all satisfy the "written" requirement provided all Schedule 1 fields are present.
+Either.
+Schedule 1 requires a writtenreport, and "written" includes electronic format.
+A digitally generated PDF, a record in a compliant digital system, or a structured electronic document all satisfy the requirement, provided every Schedule 1 field is present.
+The HSE confirms that digital records are fully acceptable.

-Digital records have a practical advantage in HSE audits: they can be produced immediately, searched, filtered, and exported.
-Paper records must be located, sorted, and presented manually — and risk being lost, damaged, or incomplete.
+Digital records have a clear advantage in audits.
+They can be produced immediately, searched by asset or date, and exported on request.
+Paper records must be located, sorted, and presented manually.
+They also risk physical loss, damage, or deterioration over time.